First steps

 export class AppModule { }

-While a small application might have only one NgModule, as the app grows, it is a good practice to refactor the root module into feature modules that represent collections of related functionality.
-You then either import these modules into the root module (eagerly loaded) or lazy load them asynchronously via the router.
+While a small application might have had only one NgModule, as the app grows, it was a good practice to refactor the root module into feature modules that represented collections of related functionality.
+You then either imported these modules into the root module (eagerly loaded) or lazy loaded them asynchronously via the router.

 Organising your files